k3jph/k3jph.github.io/_posts/2024/2024-11-18-chatgpt-simplifies-contract-analysis.md

 ### Consistency

-Manual contract reviews often vary depending on the reviewer’s experience and attention to detail.
+Manual contract reviews often vary depending on the reviewer's experience and attention to detail.
 ChatGPT eliminates this variability by applying uniform standards across all analyses.
-Whether it’s a confidentiality clause or an indemnity term, ChatGPT ensures the same level of scrutiny every time, reducing the risk of oversights or inconsistencies.
+Whether it's a confidentiality clause or an indemnity term, ChatGPT ensures the same level of scrutiny every time, reducing the risk of oversights or inconsistencies.